Use this glossary to learn more about Cube’s data structure, key concepts, and terminology.

-Periodically resync your connection with your third-party source system and pull in any new data using the import action in the Cube web portal.
+Periodically resync your connection with your third-party source system and pull in any new data using the import action in the Web portal.

-Manage your source data and dimension hierarchy in the inputs section of the Cube web portal.
+Manage your source data and dimension hierarchy in the inputs section of the Web portal.

 Use your Cube Library in the portal to share reports, files, links, and prebuilt spreadsheets with team members.
-These files can be static or ready to refresh by fetching data with the Cube spreadsheet add-on.
+These files can be static or ready to refresh by fetching data with the Spreadsheet add-on.

 Mapping matches the source system data structure to Cube's structure through a one-to-one or a many-to-one relationship.
 During imports, Cube uses this mapping to determine where the values should be stored and does not save any data for unmapped relationships.
 Keeping your Cube data healthy relies on routinely performing mapping maintenance.

 Cube supports applying exchange rates to transactions received in foreign currencies for integrations with QuickBooks Online, Xero, and Netsuite.

 Our company name, Cube, refers to the multi-dimensional data storage system called an Online Analytical Processing (OLAP) cube.
 Data in an OLAP cube is organized into dimensions or categories, and values are stored in the cross-sections of dimensions.

 View the audit trail, share files, and export data in the outputs section of the Web portal.

 The publish action in the Spreadsheet add-on pushes data from your spreadsheet to Cube.
 This action changes or adds new Cube values stored in the cloud.

 Use the permission settings in the team section of the Web portal to control what data your team members have access to and which actions they can take.